ArthurConner/mobile-flashcards/README.md

     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+  yarn prettier
+    This reformats all of the code.
+A must for figuring out calling depth

 In addition below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+The project was tested only in the ios emulator

+## Thoughts
+I think the best part was using redux in a mobile app.
+Javascript definitely has it issues and I probably could do more design ui, but it is simple

 ## Table of Contents